-Diana David is a strategist, innovator and entrepreneur.
-She spent the past decade as part of the Financial Times' senior management group, reporting to the board and in charge of developing and delivering the FT's global strategy.
-She is also on the boards of NEST.vc, Davinci Labs, the American Chamber of Commerce in Hong Kong, and Teach4HK.
-Previously, she was the past elected Vice Chairman of the Executive Board of the Society of Publishers Asia.
+Diana David is a strategist and innovator with a focus on helping leaders to be more entrepreneurial and resilient in the face of constant change.
+She spent the past decade as a business leader and intrapreneur in the Financial Times' senior management group, reporting to the board and in charge of developing and delivering the FT's global strategy.
+She is on the boards of Davinci Labs, American Chamber of Commerce HK, Shared Value Project Hong Kong and Teach4HK and previously advisor to NEST.vc.

 Diana is a member of the Women Corporate Directors and The Women’s Foundation and past recipient of Asia Society’s Asia 21 Young Leaders award as well as a Luce Foundation Scholar.
-Diana has an MBA from Columbia University and a Financial Times Non-Executive Directors Diploma.
+Diana has an BA from Occidental College and MBA from Columbia University.

 She launched the Financial Times Non-Executive Directors Diploma in Asia.
 Developed with Pearson, this is the first global post-graduate course specifically focused on training independent non-executive directors in the skills necessary to make a positive impact on board effectiveness and governance.

 Diana has written since 1990 on topics ranging from investing and governance to innovation and travel.
 She is also the best-selling author of Hong Kong ABC children’s book, profits of which go to Room to Read.